Details

 The Indian winter paradise of Ladakh is one of the most valued travel destinations for both nature lovers and thrill-seekers.
 Mountain bikers, trekkers, and hikers will love this spot.
 Ladakh, which is 3,001 meters above sea level, appears otherworldly with its surrounding peaks, valleys, ancient monasteries, and alpine lakes.

-Biker favorite route 1 is from Manali to Leh.
-The Manali to Leh route is superior, more practical, and has some of the nicest views along the way.
+One of the favourite routes for bikers is from Manali to Leh.
+The Manali to Leh route is one of the most scenic and popular routes for bikers.
 Leh is around 490 kilometers from Manali.

 Route 1- Manali-Rohtang-Gramphu-Kokhsar-Keylong-Jispa-Darcha-Zingzingbar-Baralacha La-Bharatpur-Sargu-Gata Loops-Nakee La-Lachulung La-Pang-Tanglang La-Gya-Upshi-Kuru-Leh